-Do your students have library fines that just sit around, unpaid, for months at at time?
-These little fines used to drive me and the teachers nuts!
+Do you allow your students to read off library fines?
+I started doing this and haven’t looked back!
+My middle schoolers were notorious for having tiny library fines that just sat around, unpaid, for months at at time.
+These pesky little fines used to drive me and the teachers nuts!
 How many students were not checking out any books because they had a 55 cent overdue fine?
 That was totally ridiculous, but district policy to charge fines left me with my hands tied.
 Here’s what I did to help…

 I haven’t made any secret of my dislike for overdue fines.
 In all honesty, I’m just happy to have the book back so the student can check out some new ones.
 Fines were the bane of my existence at my last school, where some students–for whatever reason–made no effort to pay off these pesky little fines.
 Having a fine over 50 cents also meant they didn’t get any new library books until they paid their fine down to below 50 cents.
 In some cases, students even used their library fines as an excuse to not have a book to read in class.

 I decided to give them another way to pay off fines.
 We tried doing a canned food drive, but we got very few cans and still had plenty of unpaid late fees.
 The R.O.B.O.T.
 Challenge (Returning Our Books On Time) also helped a bit, but it still wasn’t nearly enough.